tomasi001/Github_Gitlab_UserSearch/readme.md

 How to run this app

-copy folders into a project folder
+download and copy folders into a project folder

 navigate to that folder in your command line interface